22 Types of Watermelon to Improve Your Events

 Some might look similar, but be assured that they're all different from one another in special ways.
 There are four main types we cover, with some sub-types in each category, which are: icebox, picnic, yellow-fleshed, and seedless.
 After this if you're still excited you can explore all the types of melons in general, too.

 At full maturity, these little fellows can weigh anywhere from six to fifteen pounds.
 They're small enough to fit in your fridge, where they get their name—they were literally kept in iceboxes to keep them fresh.
 These are suitable for gardeners who cultivate seasonally or have short space.
+They'll feed less people than the typical picnic watermelon, which are much larger.

 The smaller icebox variety has an incredible eating quality that's as sweet as its name.
 These fruits are truly a sight to behold at six to seven pounds each.